zfoh/HaskellerZ/meetups/20130321-Intro_GHC_RTS/intro_ghc_rts-talk.md

 ~~~~

 ensures that the value denoted by the variable `x` is in weak head normal
-form, i.e., has no outermost function application.
+form (i.e., has no outermost function application) when the expression `e` is
+evaluated.

 TODO: Add examples from stack overflow question.